eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 ### Chrome Extension Development

-Chrome Extensions may be actively developed by:
+Chrome Extensions may be actively developed and then manually installed by:

 <ul>
 <li>Open the Google Chrome Browser</li>